 A Book that Speaks for an Age

-The book also covers Victorian anxieties over the ascendancy of technology over religion, the threats of invasion from Eastern Europe, and the racist fears over contamination of the British gene pool by strange and inferior groups around the fringes of the British empire, among others.
-These anxieties are relatable to us too given the influence of conservative Christianity in our present day.
+‘Dracula’ also covers Victorian anxieties over the ascendancy of technology over religion, the threats of invasion from Eastern Europe, and the racist fears over contamination of the British gene pool by strange and inferior groups around the fringes of the British empire, among others.
+These anxieties are relatable to us, too, given the influence of conservative Christianity in our present day.

-Dracula ends on a remarkable note.
+The story of ‘Dracula‘ ends on a remarkable note.
 The whole of England is oblivious to the crew of Light’s struggle with Dracula.
 The protagonist is not greeted with a hero’s welcome as the savior of Britain from a horrible monster.
-They realize that the only evidence for their story lay in what they have put down and they admit the possibility of not being believed.
+They realize that the only evidence for their story lay in what they have put down, and they admit the possibility of not being believed.
 This is a break from the convention of having the protagonists of stories being duly acknowledged and appreciated by a grateful society.
 Only the protagonists know what they have done, and this adds a powerful and moving element to the story.

 Adherence to the Zeitgeist

 Dracula is a classic of the Gothic Horror genre, particularly the type with scary monsters.
 It follows a centuries-old vampire’s attempts to invade England and the efforts of a group of courageous individuals to stop him against all odds.
 The book captures latent Victorian anxieties and norms of the age while providing a frantic and highly tensed plot that has been reprised over and over again in various film adaptations.

 - A well written horror book